udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Data-Analyst-Nanodegree/README.md

 ######Prepare for this project with: [Data Wrangling with MongoDB](https://www.udacity.com/course/viewer#!/c-ud032)

-This course will get into the nity-grity of wrangling and cleaning data.
+This course will get into the nitty-gritty of wrangling and cleaning data.
 This teaches how to get data from various sources, like csv, excel, or xml files, APIs, or webpages.
-It also shows you how to shape the data into the form you want to analyze it in, and how to put data into a non-relational database called MongoDB, which stores data in documets similar to JSON.
+It also shows you how to shape the data into the form you want to analyze it in, and how to put data into a non-relational database called MongoDB, which stores data in documents similar to JSON.
 The course uses Python extensively.

 #####Project: Explore, Summarize, and Discover Interesting Insights from Datasets
 Use R to apply exploratory data analysis techniques.
 Practice understanding a single variable and relationships between multiple variables, and explore a selected data set for distributions, outliers, and anomalies.

 ######Prepare for this project with: [Data Analysis with R](https://www.udacity.com/course/viewer#!/c-ud651)

-This course focuses on exploritory data analysis.
+This course focuses on exploratory data analysis.
 This is one of the most overlooked aspects of data analysis; what is the data set, what will you be working with?
-A big part of this is looking at plots, histograms, etc., and getting a deap understanding of your dataset, including any biases in your dataset.
-This will allow you to possibly consider doing a more indepth analysis, or going back and recollecting data without the flaws you find.
+A big part of this is looking at plots, histograms, etc., and getting a deep understanding of your dataset, including any biases in your dataset.
+This will allow you to possibly consider doing a more in-depth analysis, or going back and recollecting data without the flaws you find.
 This class will be in R; it doesn't assume you have any R knowledge, and will teach you the basics of R.

 #####Project: Identify Fraud from the Enron Email Dataset
 Play detective and put your machine learning skills to use by building an algorithm to identify Enron Employees who may have committed fraud based on the public Enron financial and email dataset.

 ######Prepare for this project with: [Intro to Machine Learning](https://www.udacity.com/course/viewer#!/c-ud120)

 Machine learning is using algorithms and statistical methods to make predictions and insights about data.
 This course covers a wide variety of topics, and gives a broad introduction to the subject, including different approaches, processes and methods.
-You learn how to chose your features, how to chose what knowledge you'll need to make predictions, how to gauge the preformance of your predictinos, and how to improve on it and get a better and better model.
+You learn how to chose your features, how to chose what knowledge you'll need to make predictions, how to gauge the performance of your predictions, and how to improve on it and get a better and better model.

 #####Project: Tell Stories with Data Visualization
 Create a data visualization from a data set that tells a story or allows a reader to explore trends or patterns.
 Your work will be a reflection of the theory and best practices of data visualization.

 ######Prepare for this project with: [Data Visualization](https://www.udacity.com/course/viewer#!/c-ud507)
 The main thing of this course is the science of data visualization.
-It goes into how to construct good visualizations, how to encode your data with visualizations, what the advanatages and disadvantages for displaying data in different ways.
+It goes into how to construct good visualizations, how to encode your data with visualizations, what the advantages and disadvantages for displaying data in different ways.
 This is also a key part of data science; how to present an analysis to your peers and those who are not familiar with the dataset.

 This course will be using JavaScript, specifically the d3 library.
 If you've ever seen a plot where you see an image where points move around and shift based on what filters you apply, it was probably made with this library.